ivanomatteo/laravel-db-mutex/README.md

 $m->usingDbMutex(function(){
+    /*
-    // in this case we will use also an optimistic lock mechanism
-    // we can provide the previous value of counter ($optLockCounter argument)
+        in this case we will use also an optimistic lock mechanism we can provide the previous value of
+            - counter
+                more reliable but slower, the counter value since is incremented inside a "read lock" can't never be the same

+            and/or

+            - updated_at timestamp of the model
+                less reliable but faster, the updated_at field of the model can be readed outside of the "read lock"

-    // and if the values do not match the current, a 412 http error will be returned },
+        if the values do not match the currents, a 412 http error will be returned */
-    10 // $optLockCounter
+},
+    [
+        'counter' => 10,
+        'model_updated_at' => '2020-12-28 14:56:44',
+    ]
 );
-// in this case, obviously you need to load the previous value of counter
+// in the case, you want to use the counter value, obviously you need to load the previous value
 // when reading the data.
 You could you use withDbMutex scope as explained below.